 There are few places on earth where labels matter more than Napa.
 You may be a dedicated oenophile who regularly uses terms like bouquet, nose, balance, acidity, legs, and terroir after taking an aerated sip of your Lewis Cabernet, but the rest of us need labels to tell the difference between a Beaujolais and a Bordeaux (horrors, I know).
-I tend to rely on vineyards I’ve come to know and trust – Stag’s Leap, Opus One, Mondavi, etc. – when I choose a wine for fear of not getting the most from the modest sum I usually spend on a bottle.
+I tend to rely on vineyards I’ve come to know and trust – Stag’s Leap, Opus One, Mondavi Reserve, etc. – when I choose a wine for fear of not getting the most from the modest sum I usually spend on a bottle.
 No Screaming Eagle for this wine simpleton.
 While I do enjoy my wines and shy away from swill, I’m pretty sure my undiscerning palate couldn’t tell the difference between a cab costing $50 and another at $5,000 were I ever lucky enough to sample one.

 All this makes Napa an interesting place to experience the new Genesis G80 Sport.
 As you’ll recall from a recent encounter with its larger sibling, the G90, Genesis is a new luxury automotive brand from the Hyundai.
-Having hired an all-star team that includes former Audi and Lamborghini designer Luc Donckerwolke (check out our conversation here) and former BMW M chief engineer Albert Biermann, Genesis was developed to help the Korean juggernaut play in the rarified air with BMW, Mercedes, Jaguar, and Audi while adding some of those sweet luxury car profits to the company’s bottom line.
+Having hired an all-star team that includes former Audi and Lamborghini designer Luc Donckerwolke (check out our conversation here) and former BMW M chief engineer Albert Biermann, Genesis was developed to help the Korean juggernaut play in the rarified air with BMW, Mercedes, Jaguar, Cadillac, Lexus, and Audi while adding some of those sweet luxury car profits to the company’s bottom line.

 When you slide behind the wheel of a BMW, Mercedes-Benz, Audi, or Lexus you have certain expectations of luxury, technology, comfort, and performance.
 Their badges make a promise that the car has to keep.
 Genesis isn’t burdened with, nor does it benefit from that past.
-Other than the shadow of its parent company, Hyundai, the brand is an empty vessel waiting to be filled by the products, experience, and communications the company has with customers and prospective buyers.
+Other than the shadow of its parent company, Hyundai, the brand is an empty vessel waiting to be filled by the products, experiences, and communications the company has with customers and prospective buyers.
 Like Lexus 30 years ago, that’s a curse and a blessing.
 With great products, stellar service, and brilliant marketing, Genesis can become whatever its leaders envision it to be, but that takes time.
 Lexus didn’t become Lexus overnight.
 So like its Japanese predecessor, Genesis will have to spend each day proving it can run in the fast lane with the big boys.
-Otherwise, the company’s only claim to fame will be that their cars offer all the same features for 20% less.
+Otherwise, the company’s only claim to fame will be that its cars offer all the same features for 20% less.

 Let’s get one thing out of the way right away.
 The G80 Sport isn’t a sports car.
 It’s a luxury sedan with sporting aspirations.
 Its twin-turbo 3.3L V6 makes 30 more horsepower than a BMW 540i.
 The sport adaptive suspension firms up noticeably when you go from normal to sport mode and were I to own this car, I’d drive it that way 90% of the time.
 The ride isn’t Lincoln Continental soft, but even in sport mode you’ll never mistake the G80 Sport for a track car.
 The 8-speed automatic transmission shifts smoothly and quickly in both automatic and manual modes, it has enhanced front and rear brakes that provide excellent, fade-free stopping power.
 Nothing here is anything other than all kinds of good.
 However…